 Almannagja fault time

 The rift valley narrows from about 20-25 km in the NE to about 10 km in the SW.
 Its walls are moving apart of about 7 mm per year.
-The floor is sinking at about 1 mm per year.
+The bottom is sinking about 1mm per year.
 The last major earthquake occurred in 1789.

 Almannagjá, one of the fault lines, is 7.7 km long and at its largest point 64m wide.